py-lama/getllm/README.md

 # getllm

-getllm is a Python package for managing LLM models with Ollama integration.
-It allows you to install, list, set the default model, and update the model list.
-PyLLM is part of the PyLama ecosystem and integrates with LogLama as the primary service for centralized logging and environment management.
+getllm is a Python package for managing LLM models with Ollama integration and generating Python code.
+It allows you to install, list, set the default model, update the model list, and generate code using LLM models.
+GetLLM is part of the PyLama ecosystem and integrates with LogLama as the primary service for centralized logging and environment management.

-## Ollama Integration
+## Features

-PyLLM provides comprehensive integration with Ollama for managing and using LLM models:
+- **Code Generation**: Generate Python code using LLM models
 - **Model Management**: Install, list, and select models
+- **Hugging Face Integration**: Search and install models from Hugging Face
 - **Automatic Model Installation**: Automatically install models when they are not found
 - **Fallback Mechanisms**: Use fallback models when the requested model is not available
 - **Environment Configuration**: Configure Ollama through environment variables
 - **Special Model Handling**: Special installation process for SpeakLeash Bielik models
+- **Mock Mode**: Support for mock mode without requiring Ollama
+- **Interactive Mode**: Interactive CLI for model selection and code generation
+- **Template System**: Generate code with awareness of platform, dependencies, and more
+- **Code Execution**: Execute generated code directly

 ## LogLama Integration